Using SSH public key authentication

 If you want to add SSH credentials for an existing site, click that site’s Edit icon in the Sites table on the Home page.

-5. Select Secure Shell (SSH) Public Key as the from Service dropdown list.
+4. Select Secure Shell (SSH) Public Key from the Service dropdown list.

 Default file information